lime86/TravellingModule/docs/procedure.md

 	- Please change ```"Name": "JohnDoe",```(YARR) or ```chip_sn: '0x0000'```(BDAQ) according to the chip you test.

--	Check that Iref is set to 4.0 uA: Remove the jumper labeled IREF IO, power up the chip (don't panic if the current consumption drops drastically) and measure the current between these pins.
-If necessary, set the 4-bit IREF TRIM jumpers.
-Remember to put back the IREF IO jumper.
+-	Check that Iref is set to 4.0 μA: Remove the jumper labeled IREF IO, power up the chip and measure the current between these pins with e.g. a Keithley source meter.
+If necessary, adjust the 4-bit IREF TRIM jumpers.
+Remember to put back the IREF IO jumper for operation.

 -	Measure **VDDA** and **VDDD** and set them to **1.2V** in the according entries in the chip configuration file.
 	- For YARR: change `SldoAnalogTrim` and `SldoDigitalTrim`.
 If you still get ```data not valid``` errors, adjust VDDA to a value that this error disappears.
 More information in [FAQ & Troubleshooting](../troubleshooting).